My Forking Life

 fried cabbage on white plate

 We're big cabbage eaters in our house, and I'm always looking for new ways to make it.
-But this quick and easy fried cabbage recipe always tends to appear on our menu.
+But this quick, easy fried cabbage recipe always makes its way onto our menu.
 It's so quick and easy and can be adapted any way you like.
-There are a variety of ways to use your extra cabbage, but this is one of the best!
+There are many ways to use your extra cabbage, but this is one of the best!

 What is fried cabbage?